Wendy Ashmore: Quirigua

+Honduras

+Teaming with her long-time friends and collaborators Edward Schortman and Patricia Urban from Kenyon College, Wendy started the Santa Barbara Archaeological Project in the early 1980s.
+Initially focusing on survey and excavations at the site of Gualjoquito, Honduras, it expanded to a large survey of the Ulua River Valley and adjacent areas.

 In the article Playing with Power: Ballcourts and Ritual in Southern Mesoamerica with John Gerard Fox, John H. Blitz, Susan D. Gillespie, Stephen D. Houston, Ted J.J.
 Leyenaar, Joyce Marcus, Jerry D. Moore, Patricia A. Urban, Edward M. Shortman, and David Webster, Ashmore challenges the assumption that ballcourts functioned as public architecture in ancient Maya society.
 It suggests alternately that they instead functioned as a “lived space” more closely resembling households and private dwellings than public architecture like temples.
 The article argues that since the ballcourt was associated strongly with the supernatural, it functioned as a place where political and cosmological drama unfolded.

 In the article Spatial Orders in Maya Civic Plans, Ashmore and Jeremy Sabloff address how the way the Maya laid out their cities, specifically their civic and ceremonial centers, reflects their beliefs about the universe and their place in it.
 They claim that landscape archaeology can be used to determine how the Maya conducted their politics and how they ran their government.
 Several archaeologists have criticized this approach for its lack of objectivity and for being ungrounded in empirical data.
 Critics have also claimed that it is too reliant on speculation.

 For many years, her textbook, coauthored with long-time collaborator Robert J. Sharer, Fundamentals of Archaeology was a top seller.

 She taught archaeology at Rutgers University for many years, where she was highly respected by all, and held in the highest esteem by her many students.
 She quickly became an expert in the history, ethnography and archaeology of the Lenape.

-In the mid-1980s, her team from Rutgers, along with a team from Kenyon College, conducted extensive investigations of the Maya Periphery site of Gualoquito.
-This site, near Santa Barbara was endangered by construction of a new bridge and highway.